Danny Trevathan: 2018

 In Week 2 of the 2018 NFL season, Trevathan recorded six solo tackles, two assists, two sacks, and a forced fumble in a 24–17 Monday Night Football win over the Seattle Seahawks, earning him NFC Defensive Player of the Week.
 In Week 7 against the New England Patriots, Trevathan had 10 tackles.

-In Week 16 against the San Francisco 49ers, Trevathan made 7 tackles and intercepted a pass from Nick Mullens deflected off wide receiver Marquise Goodwin.
+In Week 16 against the San Francisco 49ers, Trevathan made seven tackles and intercepted a pass from Nick Mullens deflected off wide receiver Marquise Goodwin.
 The Bears would win 14–9.

-Trevathan finished the season with 102 tackles, 2 sacks, 2 interceptions, 1 forced fumble, and 1 fumble recovery.
-He received an overall grade of 73.7 from Pro Football Focus in 2018, which ranked as the 21st-highest grade among all qualifying linebackers.
-He was also selected as Pro Bowl alternate.
+Trevathan finished the season with 102 total tackles (76 solo), two sacks, two interceptions, one forced fumble, and one fumble recovery.
+He was selected as Pro Bowl alternate.

 2019

 In Week 2, Trevathan made his return to Denver and recorded 12 tackles in the 16–14 win.
 The following week against the Washington Redskins, Trevathan sacked Case Keenum once and forced him to fumble on a quarterback sneak in the 31–15 win.

 In Week 10 against the Detroit Lions, Trevathan suffered a gruesome arm injury while attempting to sack quarterback Jeff Driskel.
 He left the game and did not return.
 On December 18, he was placed on injured reserve.
+He finished the 2019 season with one sack, 70 total tackles (50 solo), one pass defensed, and one forced fumble in nine games and starts.

 2020

 On March 16, 2020, Trevathan signed a three-year contract extension with the Bears.

 In Week 16 against the Jacksonville Jaguars, Trevathan recorded his first sack of the season on former teammate Mike Glennon during the 41–17 win.
+In the 2020 season, Trevathan recorded one sack, 113 total tackles (67 solo), five passes defended, and one forced fumble in 16 games and starts.

 2021

 On September 1, 2021, Trevathan was placed on injured reserve.
 He also decided to change his number from 59 to 6.
 He was activated on October 9.
 On November 19, 2021, Trevathan was placed back on injured reserve, ending his season.
+He appeared in five games and started one in the 2021 season.

 The Bears released Trevathan on March 16, 2022.